zixuansunnydeng/FS_career_SWE_Starter-1/Lecture13/lecture13.md

 ## AWS EC2
 - Virtual server with different configurations
+  - `image`: Operating Systems
-  - `Instance type`: a1.medium, t3.micro
+  - `Instance type`: a1.medium, t3.micro, ...
 <img src="./aws.jpg" height=400 width=600>
   - Different instance has different processors, different storage and number of cores, or even GPUs
   - What are cores/CPUs useful for?
-Parallel processing
+Parallel Processing
-- `QPS`: query per second
+- `QPS`: Queries per Second
-  - Means the number of queries a server can handle in one second
+  - How many query request the server can handle in one second
   - Important when deciding how many servers you need for your application
-- `Latency`: or lag, meaning the time it takes for an action/query to take effect
+- `Latency`: or lag, meaning how long does it take for a query to process/take effect
-  - `QPS` = 60 / `latency`
+  - `QPS` = 60 / `latency` / `num of cores`

 ## Security Group